smoothemerson/Costs/README.md

-# Personal Project Manager
+# Costs

-The Personal Project Manager is a React-based web application designed to help you efficiently manage your personal projects.
+Costs is a React-based web application designed to help you efficiently manage your personal projects.

-## Table of Contents

 <p align="center">
   <a href="#about-the-project">About the Project</a>&nbsp;&nbsp;&nbsp;|&nbsp;&nbsp;&nbsp;